DFE-Digital/find-a-tuition-partner/README.md

 ### End To End Testing

-From a command prompt, change to the `End-2-End-Testing` directory and run `npm install` to install the dependencies.
+From a command prompt, change to the `UI` directory and run `npm install` to install the dependencies.
 Then run one of the following commands:

 * `npx cypress run` to run all Cypress end to end tests in a headless browser
 * `npx cypress open` to open the Cypress test runner for fully manual configuration of the test runner